 The term “beer” as used in this Code covers all types of malt beverages, including but not limited to, beers and flavored malt beverages, as well as various specialty products containing alcohol such as hard cider.
 The production, distribution, and sale of beer in the United States are subject to extensive laws and regulations, enforced by federal, state, and local governments.
 Federal and state laws establish a three-tiered distribution system for beer.
 The first tier is composed of beer manufacturers and importers, which are referenced throughout this Code as “Brewers.”
 The second tier is made up of wholesale distributors, and the third tier includes a wide range of licensed retail outlets, at which beer is sold to consumers.
 Companies in each tier of this distribution system are required by law to maintain their commercial independence.
 The Beer Institute encourages all with whom Brewers do business to adhere to the law, as well as this voluntary Advertising and Marketing Code.

 Please take a moment to review our guidelines and provide any appropriate feedback.

-PLEASE NOTE: As of July 26, 2022, the Beer Institute has moved to amend the above Advertising and Marketing Code to include an updated audience demographic of no less than 73.6% legal drinking age adults, which is based on 2020 Census data.
-The last demographic update, in May 2011, based on 2010 Census data, was 71.6 percent.
+PLEASE NOTE: On July 26, 2022, the Beer Institute amended the Advertising and Marketing Code to include an updated audience demographic of no less than 73.6% legal drinking age adults, in line with 2020 Census data.
 You can read more about this decision here.